-Restless leg syndrome (RLS), also known as Willis-Ekbom disease, can cause uncomfortable sensations in your legs and an intense urge to move them.
-It often strikes at night, particularly when you’re trying to sleep.
+Restless leg syndrome (RLS) can cause uncomfortable sensations in your legs and an intense urge to move them.
 A lack of specific nutrients in your diet may cause the condition or make it worse.
+Read on for foods to eat and foods to avoid if you have RLS.

 Adding iron to your diet

-According to the National Heart, Lung, and Blood Institute, lack of iron or the incorrect use of iron in the brain are the main causes of RLS.
+According to research, lack of iron or the incorrect use of iron in the brain are known factors in the onset of RLS.
 Several conditions may impact iron levels, including:

 • kidney failure